Six Generations Over 3 Centuries

 It was 1948, that’s when a real coup occurred at Thompson’s Bakery.

 The law stated you could not make any bread on the weekend.
 Percy’s brother Colin started making bread rolls for weekend consumption.
 In 1952 Mr Colin Thompson developed Pro-Rol bread and moved to McEwan St, were his started his own bakery.
 It proved a popular bread, but with its success led to difficulties with the Mater Bakers in Newcastle who, through the unions and the Department of labour and Industry tried to shut Thompson’s down.
 It was a real battle for 5 years.
 In 1957, they initiated a new concept, Thompsons was the first to produce cheap bread to be sold thru supermarkets.
 Pro-Rol was marketed by Goodways.
-Pro-Rol was bought out by Tip-Top Bakeries in 1979 and was run by Colin’s sons Dennis & Errol.
+Pro-Rol was sold in 1979 but was still run by Colin’s sons Dennis & Errol.
 They eventually moved Pro-Rol to Pacific Hwy Belmont.